wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_listtransactions.md

 ---
-title: btc:listtransactions \[POST\] {disallowed}
+title: btc:listtransactions  {disallowed} - Bitcoin
-description: If a label name is provided, this will return only incoming transactionspaying to addresses with the specified label.Returns up to ‘count’ most recent transactions skipping the first ‘from’transactions.
+description: Example code for the btc:listtransactions  {disallowed} json-rpc method. Сomplete guide on how to use btc:listtransactions  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters